8 Diciplines (8D) Problem Solving Process

 Discipline 6 (D6): Implement and validate

-Data showing that the corrective actions have been effective should be captured and referenced here:
+Deploy changes and monitor effectiveness.
+Data showing that the corrective actions performance should be captured and referenced here:

 Discipline 7 (D7): Prevent recurrence